Pkcs11Interop/pkcs11-logger/README.md

 sh build.sh
 ```

-The script should use GCC to build 64-bit (pkcs11-logger-x64.dylib) version of logger library.
+The script should use Clang to build Mach-O universal binary (`pkcs11-logger.dylib`) usable on both Apple silicon and Intel-based Mac computers.

 ## License

 PKCS11-LOGGER is available under the terms of the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).
-[Human friendly license summary](https://www.tldrlegal.com/l/apache2) is available at tldrlegal.com but the [full license text](LICENSE.md) always prevails.
+[Human friendly license summary](https://www.tldrlegal.com/license/apache-license-2-0-apache-2-0) is available at tldrlegal.com but the [full license text](LICENSE.md) always prevails.

 ## About